 Neither does that mean that you should donate everything you get.
 You should be able to analyse your needs and wants.
 Have a critical approach to decide on which all of your ‘wants’ should you address after satisfying your needs.

 This critical approach goes for saving as well.
-Saving all your money in your drawer does not help you nor the economy.
-For your savings to improve, you need to channelise it to the right directions.
+Saving all your money in your drawer does not help you or the economy.
+For your savings to improve, you need to channelise them in the right direction.
 Make sure that they are productive activities and will positively influence your savings.
-It is also important to remember that savings does not equate with hoarding.
+It is also important to remember that savings do not equate with hoarding.